surniaulula/wpsso/readme.txt

 **WPSSO Pro / Additional Features**

-&mdash; Includes a Social Settings metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.
+&ndash; Includes a Social Settings metabox for Post, Page, custom post type, user profile, and term / taxonomy (category and tag) editing pages &mdash; the Social Settings metbox allows you to customize the article topic, the shared title, the Open Graph / Facebook / Rich Pin, Google Search, and Twitter Card descriptions, along with the shared image and/or video.

-&mdash; Fully renders content (including shortcodes) for accurate description texts.
+&ndash; Fully renders content (including shortcodes) for accurate description texts.

-&mdash; Support for embedded videos in content text (iframe and object HTML markup).
+&ndash; Support for embedded videos in content text (iframe and object HTML markup).

-&mdash; Additional Facebook / Open Graph / Rich Pin meta tags for videos and e-commerce products.
+&ndash; Additional Facebook / Open Graph / Rich Pin meta tags for videos and e-commerce products.

-&mdash; Twitter [Player Card](https://dev.twitter.com/cards/types/player) meta tags for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and/or Youtube.
+&ndash; Twitter [Player Card](https://dev.twitter.com/cards/types/player) meta tags for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and/or Youtube.

-&mdash; Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags in the webpage head section.
+&ndash; Include or exclude individual Google / SEO, Open Graph, Twitter Card, and Schema meta tags in the webpage head section.

-&mdash; Validation of minimum / maximum image dimensions and aspect ratios.
+&ndash; Validation of minimum / maximum image dimensions and aspect ratios.

-&mdash; Configurable user profile contact field names and labels.
+&ndash; Configurable user profile contact field names and labels.

-&mdash; Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.
+&ndash; Optional URL shortening with Bitly, Google, Ow.ly, TinyURL, or YOURLS.

-&mdash; Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.
+&ndash; Integrates with 3rd party plugins and services for additional image, video, e-commerce product details, SEO settings, etc. The following modules are included with the Pro version, and are automatically loaded if/when the supported plugins and/or services are required.

 * **Integration with 3rd Party Plugins**
 	* All in One SEO Pack